northeastern-cosmo/technical-interview-practice/README.md

 2019-10-06: A child is running up a staircase with n steps and can hop either 1 step, 2 steps, or 3 steps at a time.
 Implement a method to count how many possible ways the child can run up the stairs.

 2019-10-13: Write an algorithm which computes the number of trailing zeros in n factorial runtime.

+2019-10-20: A magic index in an array A[1 ... n-1] is defined to be an index such that A[i] = i.
+Given a sorted array of distinct integers, write a method to find a magic index, if one exists, in array A.